-- When the CSA was developed in the early 1990s, the plan called for comprehensive prevention - programs for at risk youth and families.
-Unless and until the state commits to developing and 24 - funding services that address the roots of issues that bring children and families into CSA, the 25 - 26 CSA program will continue as an expensive "catch-up" approach to addressing the complex - needs of children and families.
-27
+In the last 20+ years Virginia has implemented just half of the CSA program.
+When the CSA was developed in the early 1990s, the plan called for comprehensive prevention programs for at risk youth and families.
+Unless and until the state commits to developing and funding services that address the roots of issues that bring children and families into CSA, the CSA program will continue as an expensive "catch-up" approach to addressing the complex needs of children and families.

-- A realistic partnership.
-The Commonwealth should establish a statutory provision for operation of this state-local partnership that appropriately reflects the shared responsibilities, the - need for sufficient "rules and tools," and recognizes the practical reality that correcting policy 31 32 - and procedural errors may take substantial time and resources.
-(Note: dated language)
+A realistic partnership.
+The Commonwealth should establish a statutory provision for operation of this state-local partnership that appropriately reflects the shared responsibilities, the need for sufficient "rules and tools," and recognizes the practical reality that correcting policy and procedural errors may take substantial time and resources.